niedziel96/LUPA/README.md

 ## Publication

-This code is based mostly on a DiagSet experiments, if you find it useful, use can use:
+This code is based mostly on a DiagSet experiments, if you find it useful, you can use:
 ```bibtex
 @article{koziarski2024diagset,
   title={DiagSet: a dataset for prostate cancer histopathological image classification},